Political positions of Theodore Roosevelt: Regulation of big business

 After his term as president concluded, Roosevelt worked to publish an autobiography.
 In his autobiography, Roosevelt explained his belief on the issue.
 He wrote:

 I have always believed that it would also be necessary to give the National Government complete power over the organization and capitalization of all business concerns engaged in inter-State commerce.

+As one historian has noted about Roosevelt: “While fundamentally conservative, he had no love for the big businessmen whose unprincipled behavior, he thought, threatened the capitalist system.”

-Views on civilization
+Views on colonization and imperialism

-In The Winning of the West (1889–1896), Roosevelt's frontier thesis stressed a struggle between "civilization" and "savagery".
+In The Winning of the West (1889–1896), Roosevelt's frontier thesis stressed a struggle between "civilization" and "savagery."
 Excerpts: